luxfi/bridge/README.md

-# bridge-next
+# bridge
-Next-gen Bridge for Lux Network.
+Bridge for Lux Network.

 ## To run locally